ajwills72/critical-thinking/docs/ScienceTruthHonestyNotesInteract.md

 descriptive claims that are relevant to the prescriptive point.

-For example, a scientist who wishes to make the claim 'abortion should be made illegal' looks for an descriptive claim that would support the prescriptive claim.
+For example, a scientist who wishes to make the claim 'abortion should be made illegal' looks for a descriptive claim that would support the prescriptive claim.
 For example, if one wished to support the outlawing of abortion, one might make the claim 'feotal pain receptors have developed by eight weeks gestation', in order to